 The Enclave also have some fans, they may be a genocidal group who plan to kill anyone who has even a trace of mutation(which is almost everyone), but they do point out that the wastelands are mostly filled with roaming raiders and monstrous mutants, so they would be doing the wastelands a favor if they weren't killing everyone that isn't on their side.

-Dear Fire Emblem Awakening fandom?
-We are not supposed to sympathize with "Mad King" Gangrel's actions.
+Dear Fire Emblem Awakening fandom: We are not supposed to sympathize with "Mad King" Gangrel's actions.
 This is hammered repeatedly through the game, even by Gangrel himself after his Heel-Face Turn.
-And yet many Gangrel fans are quick to accuse the Ylisseans of hating all Plegians and being a bunch of Holier Than Thou bastards... nevermind that two of the heroic characters (three, counting the Avatar - four or even maybe five, counting HFT!Gangrel and HFT!Aversa) are Plegians and still manage to make mostly Ylissean friends/lovers/etc. in there.
+And yet many Gangrel fans are quick to accuse the Ylisseans of hating all Plegians and being a bunch of Holier Than Thou bastards... nevermind that two of the heroic characters (three, counting the Avatar - four or even maybe five, counting HFT!Gangrel and HFT!Aversa, not to mention their possible children) are Plegians and still manage to get along with the Ylisseans just fine.

 Spec Ops: The Line is well-loved by fans of classic shooters (DOOM, Quake, et cetera) and non-military shooters for attacking the modern military genre and its fans.
 It, however, has an anti-violence message that applies to all violence in video games.